HELP Whiskey & Chocolate Event

 Thanks again to Dra.
 Dalia SepÃºlveda A., Pediatric Orthopaedic Surgeon & Medical Editor, for helping to republish Julio De Pablos’s Spanish-language teaching of the understanding and treatment planning of angular deformities, “Deformidades Angulares de las EEII en la Edad Infantil y Adolescencia”.

-HELP co-founder Dr. Lana Staheli has granted redistribution rights to her book, “Bounce: Be Transformed”.
+HELP founding Board member Dr. Lana Staheli has granted redistribution rights to her book, “Bounce: Be Transformed”.

 Many thanks also to Dra.
 Dalia SepÃºlveda A., Pediatric Orthopaedic Surgeon & Medical Editor, for helping to get the republishing rights to Alfredo Raimann Neumann’s complete Spanish-language summary of Developmental Dysplasia of the Hip (DDH), “Enfermedad Luxante De Cadera”.